savagej/savagej.github.io/_posts/2023-09-08-genai-in-production.markdown

   - Science: Fine-tuning, Evaluation
   - Data: Data, data, data
 - What might be useful strategies to proceed?

+LLMs most successful type of model known as a foundation model, trained on HUGE amounts of data, basically the entire internet only to be able to predict what the next work in a sentence would be
+In learning how to do this and with more instruction fine tuning, we discovered these models could reason and solve problems and got the label generative AI, most commonly seen with ChatGPT and copilot
+Beyond copilots, automation of these models are still being worked on, and the long term future is to develop agents, capably of achieving a task e.g. ”go buy me a bue couch for my living room for less than$1000)
+It’s important to realise that although copilots are where we’ve all had the most interaction with generative ai, it’s likely that the short-term successes we’ll see will come from large language models, and when we get to using GenAI it may not be as a copilot​

 ## ML Product Development
 ![img.png](/assets/images/genai-in-prod/img.png)